Seifeddin-tlijani/Seifeddin-tlijani/README.md

-### Hi there 👋 I am Seifeddin Tlijani Software Engineer
+### Hi there 👋 I am Seifeddin Tlijani, Software Engineer

-I'm a 22-year-old tech enthusiast and second-year student at ENETCOM, deeply excited about anything related to technology.
-Currently seeking a summer internship to enhance my skills in software engineering, I have a strong interest in problem-solving, especially in web  development.
-Recently, I've been exploring the world of DevOps and its potential,Eager to collaborate, learn, and contribute to innovative projects
+I'm a 22-year-old tech enthusiast and third-year student at ENETCOM, passionate about technology and software development.
+I am currently seeking a PFE internship to enhance my skills in software engineering and gain hands-on experience in real-world projects.
+My interests lie in problem-solving and web development, and I am particularly enthusiastic about Java/Spring and .NET technologies.
+Recently, I have been exploring the world of DevOps and its potential, and I'm eager to collaborate, learn, and contribute to innovative projects.

 <br>
 🌱 I’m currently learning DevOps and QA engineering, including testing methodologies.